 How do state earned income tax credits work?

 States typically structure their earned income tax credit (EITC) as a percentage of the federal EITC.
-In 2015, state EITCs varied from 3.5 to 40 percent of the federal credit.
-In a few states, the structure diverges from that of the federal government.
-In particular, some state EITCs are not refundable, which makes them much less valuable to very low-income families who rarely owe income tax.
+In 2016, state EITCs varied from 3.5 to 40 percent of the federal credit.
+Some state EITCs are not refundable, which make them much less valuable to very low-income families who rarely owe income tax.

-Twenty-six states and the District of Columbia had their own earned income tax credit in 2015, although Colorado’s credit was not funded in that year and Washington’s credit has never been implemented or funded.
+Twenty-six states and the District of Columbia had their own earned income tax credit in 2016, although Washington’s credit has never been implemented or funded.
 Washington is the only state without an income tax to have an earned income tax credit.